“The Phab week gave Bradley the confidence to go near people and children again.”

 Bradley is 11.
 He has cerebral palsy, learning difficulties, visual perception difficulties, language difficulties and social anxiety.

-Bradley became so physically and mentally unwell that he had missed many months of school.
+Bradley had been so physically and mentally unwell that he had missed many months of school.
 He became scared of other children and would shout in distress if any were to approach him.

-A pivotal moment occurred during the fourth day: Bradley offered to help the other children assemble kites.
+A pivotal moment occurred during the fourth day when Bradley offered to help the other children assemble kites.
 Witnessing the change was fantastic – to see him interact happily with the other children and share his practical skills with everyone.
-Bradley’s mum affirmed that the Phab week gave him “the confidence to go near people and children again”.
+Bradley’s mother affirmed that the Phab week gave him “the confidence to go near people and children again”.